-It will take about 15 minutes for search to begin returning these additional files, so it can return them in results.
-If you have lots of files, it may take longer.
-Make sure you plug in before you start, indexing is a resource-intensive activity.
+This one-time process will take about 15 minutes for search to index these additional files, so it can return them in results.
+If you have a lot of files, it may take longer.
+Also make sure you plug in your device before you start.

 When the indexing is complete, you’ll be able to find all your files almost instantly when you use search.
 To exclude a folder from search, add it to the Excluded Folders list in the Searching Windows section of Settings.

-To help improve performance, search excludes temporary folders and OS files, as well as folders and files that change rapidly, like program data folders.
-You have the option of adding and removing folders from this list to further personalize your search experience.
+To help improve performance, search automatically excludes temporary folders and OS files, as well as folders and files that change quickly, like program data folders.
+You can add and remove folders from this list to further personalize your search experience.

 - The UI doesn’t always update right away to show that Enhanced mode is active.

-- The Excluded Folders list will flicker during initial indexing.
+- The Excluded Folders list will flicker while indexing for the first time.

-Indexing temporary folders and OS files—removing them from the excluded list—will slow down your system’s performance.
-We strongly advise against removing items from the default list.
+Indexing temporary folders and OS files by removing them from the excluded list will slow down your system’s performance.
+We strongly recommend you don’t remove items from the default list.

 Monitor indexing activity

-Insiders said that it would be helpful to know more about what the search indexer was doing in the background.
-We agree.
-The indexing status is now visible on the new Searching Windows settings page:
+Insiders also said that it would be helpful to know more about what the search indexer was doing in the background, and we agree!
+Your Indexing Status is now visible on the new Searching Windows section of Settings.

-The Indexing Status updates in real time, providing detailed updates, including issues that may require attention.
+The Indexing Status updates in real time, to give you detailed updates, including issues that may require your attention.

-- The pending count only includes items the indexer knows it must index at that moment.
-If you just added another set of files to be indexed the pending queue will grow as it discovers new folders and files.
+- The pending count only includes items the indexer knows it needs to index at that moment.
+If you add another set of files to be indexed, the pending number will grow as it discovers new folders and files.

-- Indexing Status doesn’t include an estimate of the remaining time.
-If you think a timer/counter would be useful, let us know in the Feedback Hub.
+- Indexing Status doesn’t currently include an estimate of the remaining time.
+If you think a timer would be useful, let us know in the Feedback Hub.

-Readers of these search updates will notice that I haven’t covered some of the performance issues that were called out in my previous Inspired by Insiders article.
-We’re continuing to work on these and other issues to make performance even better, and there are a few related experiments going out soon to Insiders.
+You might notice we still haven’t covered some of the performance issues that were called out in the previous article.
+We’re continuing to work on these and other issues to make performance even better, and we have a few experiments related to this going out to Insiders soon.

-All of these improvements are only possible because of your feedback, so tell us in the Feedback Hub (Category>Cortana and Search>Find My Files) what you’d like to see next.
-For example, if you’d like Enhanced mode to be the default setting, let us know.
+All of these improvements are only possible because of your feedback, so tell us in the Feedback Hub under the Category > Cortana and Search > Find My Files what you’d like to see next.
+For example, if you’d like Enhanced mode be the default setting, let us know!